grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

 # Dual boot Windows 11 Home and MX Linux 23.3

+## Purpose

+The aims of this document are:

+- so I have a record of what I did so I can repeat it in future (if needed)
+- so others who have a similar laptop and wish to dual boot Windows 11 and Linux can avoid wasting as much time as me!

 ## Introduction

 This is not a step by step guide, as many of the dual boot instructions are documented elsewhere.
 Instead, this document describes gotchas and decisions made before or during the install / config process.

+*I recommend you skim all of the section and sub-section headings before starting* because some of those areas are not in chronological order (e.g. making a Windows/Linux bootable USB is described after using the Linux live USB). *Sorry!*

 I purchased a Dell Inspiron 15, 3520.
 It has the following features: